AdobeDocs/commerce-admin.en/help/page-builder/3-catalog-content.md

 1. In the upper-right corner, click the **[!UICONTROL Save]** arrow and choose **[!UICONTROL Save & Close]**.

-## PART 2: Customize the product page
+## Part 2: Customize the product page

 In this part of the exercise, you learn how easy it is to customize a product page by placing a video below the set of tabs on the product page.
 The process to update [category page](https://docs.magento.com/user-guide/catalog/categories-content-settings.html) content is basically the same.